 Federal crimes are prosecuted under federal criminal law and not under state criminal law.
-Federal law and procedure are both unique and complex and crimes prosecuted at the federal level generally carry harsher sentences and more severe penalties.
+Around the country, there are thousands of people facing federal criminal charges such as embezzlement, identity theft, and other white collar crimes.
+Federal law and procedure are both unique and complex and crimes prosecuted at the federal level generally carry harsher sentences and more severe penalties, including life sentences.
 If you have been accused of a federal offense, you are facing a prosecution involving top prosecutors with all the resources of the federal government.
-When facing federal criminal charges, an individual must take prompt action and hire a highly-experienced federal criminal defense attorney.
+When facing federal criminal charges, an individual must take prompt action to protect his or her best interest and hire a highly-experienced federal criminal defense attorney.
+Defense lawyers are skilled in the courtroom and may be able to provide the legal support you need for your case.

 24 hours a day, 7 days a week